Human research ethics policy process

 8.1.7.
 Where investigation finds that the complaint involves a breach of the National Statement, the working party will work with the relevant CHEAN/VREC and/or School/College/Centre to avoid a recurrence.

 8.1.8.
-Where the investigation finds that the breach of the National Statement may also represent a breach of the Australian Code or research misconduct, the working party will refer it to the Designated Person who will handle it in line with the RMIT Research Misconduct Process.
+Where the investigation finds that the breach of the National Statement may also represent a breach of the Australian Code or research misconduct, the working party will refer it to the Designated Person who will handle it in line with the RMIT Research misconduct policy process.

 8.1.9.
 Where the working party or the HREC Chairperson dismisses a complaint, they will provide reasons for dismissal to the complainant and to the HREC.